ankitaa186/agentic-memories/docs/epics.md

 **Then** the tool is registered in MCP tool registry **And** caching and logging apply
 **And** comprehensive tests exist covering:
-- Skill retrieval from PostgreSQL and Neo4j
+- Skill retrieval from PostgreSQL
 - Skill graph construction
 - Recommendation generation
 - API endpoint validation